cognitect/transit-format/README.md

 # Transit

 Transit is a format and set of libraries for conveying values between applications written in different programming languages.
-This spec describes Transit in order to facilitate the implementation of encoders and decoders in a wide range of languages.
+This spec describes Transit in order to facilitate its implementation in a wide range of languages.

 *Version:* 0.8

 # Rationale

-Transit provides a set of basic of elements and a set of extension elements for representing values.
-The extension mechanism is open, allowing programs using to add new elements specific to their needs.
+Transit provides a set of basic of elements and a set of extension elements for representing typed values.
+The extension mechanism is open, allowing programs using Transit to add new elements specific to their needs.
 Users of data formats without such facilities must rely on either schemas, convention or context to convey elements not included in the base set, making application code much more complex.
 With Transit, schemas, convention and context-sensitive logic are not required.

 Transit is designed to be implemented as an encoding on top of formats for which high performance processors already exist, specifically JSON and MessagePack.
 Transit uses these formats' native representations for built-in elements, e.g., strings and arrays, wherever possible.
 Extension elements which have no native representation in these formats, e.g., dates, are represented using a tag-based encoding scheme.
 Extension always bottoms out on built-in types, there are no opaque binary blobs.
 Thus Transit format can always be decoded, and can be subject to editing, transformation and search operations, even by applications which do not 'know about' particular extension tags.
 In this sense, Transit is self-describing.